intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/inference.md

 **InferenceModelFactory**

 `InferenceModelFactory` is an object with APIs for loading pre-trained Analytics Zoo models, Caffe models, Tensorflow models and OpenVINO Intermediate Representations(IR).
 Analytics Zoo models, Caffe models, Tensorflow models can be loaded as FloatModels.
 The load result of it is a `FloatModel` Tensorflow models and OpenVINO Intermediate Representations(IR) can be loaded as OpenVINOModels.
 The load result of it is an `OpenVINOModel`.
 The load result of it is a `FloatModel` or an `OpenVINOModel`.

 **OpenVinoInferenceSupportive**

-`OpenVinoInferenceSupportive` is an extending object of `InferenceSupportive` and focus on the implementation of loading pre-trained models, including tensorflow models and OpenVINO Intermediate Representations(IR).
+`OpenVinoInferenceSupportive` is an extending object of `InferenceSupportive` and focuses on the implementation of loading pre-trained models, including tensorflow models and OpenVINO Intermediate Representations(IR).
-There are two backends to load a tensorflow model: TFNet and OpenVINO.
-For OpenVINO backend, [supported tensorflow models](#jump) are listed in the section of `doLoadTF` method of `InferenceModel` API above.